 MoGraph animations should be baked in the following instances:

 The different states of the Cache tag will be colored as follows for easy recognition:

 Multiple MoGraph tags can (and should, if present) be baked if used in conjunction with MoDynamics.
 To do so, select all MoGraph Cache tags and click on Bake.

 In Cinema 4D R18, multiple MoGraph Cache tags, which can even be mixed, can be assigned to clone generating objects (see s.
 Strength).

 The bake process can be halted at any time by pressing the ESC-key.

-Baked MoGraph Cache tags can be copied/moved onto other clone-generating objects (these must also have a Rigid Body tag assigned to them).
+Baked MoGraph Cache tags can be copied/moved onto other clone-generating objects.
 This is very practical if you want to quickly calculate an Effector’s effect or a MoDynamics simulation using substitute objects (e.g., simple cubes).
 These will then be baked and the tag will simply be assigned to a similar clone-generating object, which will then contain the high-res polygon object that will be rendered.

 In the example below a simulation was baked using cubes (left) and the resulting MoGraph Cache tag was assigned to a similar Cloner object that clones a complex construction vehicle:

 Of course the result is not 100% accurate since only the cubes themselves are colliding but this level of accuracy is sufficient for most purposes.